 Read Time: 7 minutes

 Virtual Reality (VR) training has become an increasingly valuable tool in learning and development, allowing your education to extend beyond an eLearning course or classroom setting.
-It’s estimated that 42.9 million people will use VR, and 68.7 million will use AR at least once per month.
+It’s estimated that 42.9 million people will use virtual reality training programs.

-VR can be used in corporate training in several ways:
+VR is used in corporate training in several ways:

 - Scenario-Based Learning